dbbs-lab/bsb-core/docs/connectivity/connectivity-strategy.rst

 Use case 2 : Detailed connections
 =================================

 If we have a detailed morphology of the pre and post synaptic cells we can specify where to form the connection.
-Suppose we want to connect Golgi cells and granule cells.
+Suppose we want to connect Golgi cells to glomeruli specifying the position of the connection on the Golgi cell axon.
+In this example we form a connection on the closest point to a glomerulus.

 .. code-block:: python

+    def connect(self, pre, post):
+      #We extract information about the pre and post synaptic cells
+      pre_type = pre.cell_types[0]
+      post_type = post.cell_types[0]
+      for pre_ct, pre_ps in pre.placement.items():
+          for post_ct, post_ps in post.placement.items():
+              #We select the cells to connect and we connect them.
+              #Here pre_ps contains only the positions of the presynaptic cells in the region of interest
+              #and post_ps contains only the positions of the postsynaptic cells in the chunk currently being processed.
+              self._connect_type(pre_ct, pre_ps, post_ct, post_ps)

       def _connect_type(self, pre_ct, pre_ps, post_ct, post_ps):
         #We store the positions of the pre and post synaptic cells.